‘The new normal’? Radical right resistance to the Dutch curfew

 Will ‘normal’ win the race?

 Overall, the VVD's strategy of absorbing radical right rhetoric in its 'doctrine of normalcy' has mainstreamed the actors that pose a challenge to the government's covid-19 measures.
-The liberal-conservative monopoly of the ‘normal’ is difficult to maintain when the government needs to make unpopular decisions that curtail the freedom of citizens.
-The rollout of strict measures benefits the far right, who can use the situation to juxtapose ordinary citizens with authoritarian political elites who unjustly force people to stay in their homes.
+The liberal-conservative monopoly of the ‘normal’ is difficult to maintain when the government needs to make decisions that curtail the freedom of individuals, in an attempt to protect vulnerable citizens and the health case system at large.
+The rollout of strict measures benefits the far right, who can use the situation to juxtapose ordinary citizens with authoritarian political elites who force people to stay in their homes.
 The VVD seems to be aware of this, as Mark Rutte's 'act normal' letter has recently been replaced with a new statement on the VVD website, in which he calls for unity, and expresses the desire to remain Prime Minister, in collaboration with 'reasonable parties'.
 Although he has not specified what he deems reasonable, Rutte has recently excluded the option of forming a coalition government with either the PVV or the FvD.

 With less than a month left before the Dutch parliamentary elections, how might these recent developments translate into the next four years of governance?
 Due to various internal party rows and continued scrutiny of his racist utterances, Thierry Baudet and his FvD party have lost significant ground and have tumbled to the bottom of the polls, as Cas Mudde discusses in more detail in this previous blog post.
 Neither the fall of the government, nor the controversy over the curfew seems to have significantly affected Mark Rutte’s liberal-conservative party's poll position: it remains far ahead of all other parties with a twenty-seat lead, and is expected to gain 40 out of 150 seats in the elections.
 Geert Wilders is expected to come in second, and receive 19 seats in the current polls.
 For now, it seems like the VVD is somewhat backtracking on its doctrine of normalcy, in an attempt to outmanoeuvre the radical right.
 However, the strong electoral presence of the radical right presents a continuing challenge to maintaining a liberal democracy in which all citizens are valued, not just those considered ‘normal’.